hpdps-group/ElasticMM/README.md

   <img src="assets/elasticmm-logo.svg" alt="ElasticMM Logo" width="420" />
 </p>

+ElasticMM is a high-performance framework for serving large multimodal language models with elastic resource allocation and intelligent load balancing.
+It implements the Elastic Multimodal Parallelism (EMP) framework to optimize resource utilization and system throughput for both text-only and multimodal inference workloads.

 ## Latest News 🔥

 - **[2025/11]** – Added **V1 backend** (beta) for next-generation scheduling and serving.